-For young immigrants without a support network, the American Dream remains … just a dream.
-Liberty’s Promise creates new possibilities for low-income immigrant youth ages 15-21, helping them achieve their potential and become active, engaged citizens.
-Each year, 750 participants take a 10-week civics course to enrich their understanding of American democracy and gain first-hand experience: meeting local leaders (many are immigrants themselves), visiting government and municipal offices, and volunteering in the community.
-A Spanish language version of the program for English language learners builds skills that will help them succeed in the US.
-Navigating the path to college and careers is central to the curriculum – and this is guidance that immigrant parents, as newcomers to America, are often unable to provide.
-Some 100 youth also secure 6- or 8-week professional internships where they learn about the American workplace.
-Since 2005, Liberty's Promise has helped more than 3,500 youth from 117 countries learn about and feel at home in their new country.
-An investment here builds a stronger America … for everyone.
+For low-income, young immigrants without a support network, the American Dream remains just a dream.
+Liberty’s Promise helps them achieve their potential and become active, engaged citizens.
+Each year, 800 participants take a 10-week civics course to enrich their understanding of American democracy and gain first-hand experience: meeting local leaders (many are immigrants themselves), visiting government and municipal offices, and volunteering in the community.
+A Spanish language version of the program for English language learners builds skills that will help them succeed.
+Navigating the path to college and careers is central to the curriculum and some 100 youth also secure 8-week professional internships where they learn about the American workplace.
+Liberty's Promise has helped thousands of youth from over a hundred countries learn about and feel at home in the US.
+An investment here builds a stronger America for everyone.

 Headquarters: VA-City of Alexandria

 Where They Operate: DC-Ward 4; MD-Montgomery County; MD-Prince George's County; VA-Arlington County; VA-Fairfax County; VA-City of Alexandria; 2900A Jefferson Davis Hwy; 2900A Jefferson Davis Hwy

 Age Groups Served: Pre-teen/teen (12-17); Young adult (18-24)